dongxli/Chess/README.md

-# Chess
+# Chess_Java
 Functional chess game with GUI using Java
+Used Object Oriented Concepts such as inheritance and interfaces.
+GUI was made with Java's Swing package.